GLP-1 Receptor Agonist

 How quickly will I see results?

 Most patients notice reduced appetite within 1–2 weeks.
 Measurable weight loss (2–5 lbs) typically occurs within the first month.
 Significant results (10%+ body weight) generally develop between months 3–6 of consistent treatment.
+Per STEP 1 trial of branded semaglutide (NEJM 2021).
+Individual results from compounded formulations may differ.

 What if I experience nausea?